 Natural leadership ability also runs in my family.
-In fact, Carlos’ sons are known for their magnificent presence and all his adult sons have played influential roles in each of our groups.
-Whether it was acting as a mediator during introductions, becoming a protector of a new member of the group, or excelling at the duties and obligations of being an alpha male, each of Carlos’ adult sons have played a significant role in their groups’ hierarchy.
+In fact, Carlos’ sons are known for their magnificent presence, and all his adult sons have played influential roles in each of our groups.
+Whether it was acting as a mediator during introductions, becoming a protector of a new member of the group, or excelling at the duties and obligations of being an alpha male, each of Carlos’ adult sons has played a significant role in their groups’ hierarchies.
 In my case, I have been all those things and more.
 I am firm but fair when dealing with chimp situations in my group and am highly respected.
 Because of these qualities, when it came time to introduce a new chimp, Allie, to the group, I was a natural choice to help her become part of the family.
 Allie lacked chimp social experience.
 With patience and kindness, I instinctively knew just what she needed to give her the confidence to transition into the chimp world.
 Once we bonded, I acted as a mediator during some of her introductions.

 My group includes my younger half-brother, Gabe, also Carlos’ son.
 Affectionately nicknamed “Baby Gabe,” he is starting to come into his own and move up the social hierarchy.
 Lucky for him, I am an excellent role model and continue to provide guidance and redirection when Gabe pushes too far, especially with the old ladies in the group.
 I have a close relationship with Gabe’s mother, Gabby, and provide backup and support for her in the group.
 I love the ladies and follow the females in the group looking and hoping for their attention.
 When a female catches my eye on the neighboring islands, I’ve been known to spend the afternoon wistfully watching from across the waterway.
 When I relax, my friends Spike, Jude, and I enjoy spending time together grooming and playing.